 • Reviewing activity material in advance and ideally the PowerPoint lesson.

-• Assisting with the activity.
+• Assisting with the art activity.

 • Cleaning up and putting all supplies and paper materials together in an organized manner for the presenter to return to the workroom.

-Supplies: The who, what, and where
+Supplies: the who, what, and where

 • Who picks up supplies?